 5. Turn trash into cash

-Taking on a second job or earning additional income can provide money for savings but another option to kick start your savings is to turn unwanted belongings into cash.
-It’s estimated the average Australian has around $6,000 in unwanted items sitting around the home, and if you can raise just a couple of hundred dollars through a garage sale or online selling site, you’ll have a tidy nest egg to get the savings ball rolling.
+Kick start your savings and turn unwanted belongings into cash.
+If you can raise just a couple of hundred dollars through a garage sale or online selling site, you’ll have a tidy nest egg to get the savings ball rolling.